 Sustainability Reinvestment Fund.
 The Reinvestment Fund has been established through the contributions of various departments and auxiliaries including: Finance and Administration, Campus Dining, UBS, Student Senate, and the Sustainable Community Development Initiative.

 Faculty and students will have access to grants for sustainable development projects both on campus and in the community.
 The goal of the fund is to support projects that can be replicated across the university, working in support of GVSU's goal of becoming a national leader in sustainable practice.

 Association of American Colleges & Universities: Bringing Theory to Practice.
 Seminar, program development, and demonstration site grants to build capacity for engaged learning, civic engagement, and civic development.

 Michigan Campus Compact.
 Michigan Campus Compact offers grant opportunities to member campuses to support community service, service-learning, civic engagement and campus-community partnerships.

 National Resources for Service-Learning and Community-Campus Partnerships.
-A list assembled by the University of Washington of organizations that provide funding for service-learning.
+Assembled by the University of Washington, this list includes organizations that provide funding for service-learning.